lagdo/polr-admin/README.md

 - The dashboard is based on Laravel instead of Lumen.
 - AngularJS is dropped in favor of Jaxon [https://www.jaxon-php.org](https://www.jaxon-php.org).
 - A `Confirm Password` field is added to the `Change Password` form.
-- The `Settings` tab allows to choose a Polr instance.
+- The `Settings` tab allows to choose a Polr instance from a dropdown list.
 - The dashboard can display stats for all links.
 - The URL shortening and link stats features are fully implemented with Ajax, using Jaxon.
 - The link redirection feature is not included.